Japan's Okinawa sees doubling of COVID-19 cases, considers emergency steps

-New infections in the southern prefecture jumped to about 600, an Okinawa official said, from 225 on Tuesday, its highest tally since when Japan was in the midst of its fifth and biggest wave of COVID-19 cases.
+New infections in the southern prefecture jumped to 623 from 225 on Tuesday, the most since August when Japan was in the midst of its fifth and biggest wave of COVID-19.

-No detail was immediately available on which virus variant was causing the new infections although Okinawa governor Denny Tamaki on Tuesday told reporters the region had entered a sixth wave of infections and the highly transmissible Omicron variant was responsible for the surge.
+Okinawa governor Denny Tamaki on Tuesday told reporters the region had entered a sixth wave of infections and the highly transmissible Omicron variant was responsible.

+Cases of the coronavirus are also increasing in Japan's major metropolitan areas.

+Tokyo reported 390 cases, the most since September, and the governor of the prefecture of Osaka, Hirofumi Yoshimura, told reporters that daily infections there would likely exceed 200.

-Okinawa health experts will meet later on Wednesday to determine whether to ask the central government to impose urgent measures, the official said.
+Okinawa health experts will meet later on Wednesday to determine whether to ask the central government to impose urgent measures, a prefectural official said.

 It would be the first such declaration of what are known in Japan as quasi-emergency measures since Sept.
 30, when all states of emergency and quasi-emergency that had been in effect for a good part of 2021 were lifted.